unipi-itc/IoX/README.md

 ## IoX runtime

-The Internet of everything interconnection runtime (IoX) is a .NET based cross platform message processing system based on HTTP and JSON to define a multivendor runtime for IoT.
+The Internet of everything interconnection runtime (IoX) is a cross platform message processing system based on HTTP and JSON to define a multivendor runtime for IoT.
 Vendors can develop modules quickly while the runtime ensure some degree of isolation and filtering on the messages to enforce privacy and security.